 - Carefully saw along the profile created by the miter cut using a coping saw.
 (See photo.)

 - Angle the coping saw about 30 degrees to remove more wood from the back of the molding.

 - Pro tip: Coping cuts often create thin, pointy tips on the trim.
 Support those tips with your finger as you cut, file, or sand to prevent them from splintering off.

 - Pro tip: Concentrate on staying just outside the line.
 You can always sand or file away extra material.

 Fine-tune the Cope

 - Pro tip: Keep a scrap of the trim handy so you can check the fit as you fine-tune the cope.
-With really complex profiles, you may have to check and fine-tune the fit a dozen times before you get it right.
+With complex profiles, you may have to fine-tune the fit several times before it fits properly.